Harvesting Leafy Vegetables

 Salad greens and cooked greens are leafy vegetables.
 Not all leafy vegetables are green and may be both a salad green and a cooked green.
-For instance, chard can be eaten as salad greens or as cooked greens.
+For instance, chard, beet greens, kale, and collard greens can be eaten as salad greens or as cooked greens.

 Leafy vegetables that are generally eaten uncooked in salads include lettuce, celery, endive, dandelion greens and parsley.
 Lettuce and endive are planted in April and again in late July.
 Celery should be transplanted in mid-June to mid-July, when plants are about 10 weeks old.
-Few people actually plant dandelion for greens, but some who do not use chemicals on their lawns harvest the young leaves of the weed in the spring and fall.
-Parsley is a cool-season crop and grows best in the spring and fall.
+Some people plant dandelions for greens and harvest the young leaves in the spring and fall.
+Parsley (both flat and curly leaf) is a cool-season crop and grows best in the spring and fall.

 Cooked greens include spinach, which is planted as a spring crop in April and a fall crop in August.
 True spinach begins to flower in warm weather, although some varieties are slower than others.
 New Zealand spinach is not a true spinach, but it tolerates hot weather better than spinach.